docker-spot/flutter-2/README.md

 ## Assumption

-I am using that you are familiar with,
+I am assuming that you are familiar with,

 - Docker